HenryMorenodataphysics-web/energy-gated-frequency-networks/README.md

 EGFN is an interpretable audio anomaly-detection project for industrial machines.
-It combines learnable frequency analysis, energy-based gating, normal-operation profiles, local feature memory, and a bounded OpenAI explanation layer.
+It combines learnable frequency analysis, energy-based gating, normal-operation profiles, local feature memory, and a bounded LLM explanation layer.

 The central product idea is simple: